AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/trouble-shooting.md

 Connecting to SFTP servers requires:

-* [!UICONTROL Whitelisting] the IP address from which you are connecting to the SFTP server
+* [!UICONTROL allow listing] the IP address from which you are connecting to the SFTP server
 * Private/public key pair that needs to be registered with Adobe Campaign
 * If connecting to the SFTP server directly you will also need SFTP client software